multiformats/multibase/rfcs/Base2.md

 # Base2

+The multibase base2 prefix is the character `0`.
+Canonical multibase-base2 encoded data will always be `8k+1` characters long.

 ## Encoding

-A byte array (or a string represented by a byte array, eg. UTF-8) is encoded to multibase base2 by prefixing the character `0` to the encoding of the byte array in base2.
-The length of the multibase base2 encoding of a byte array of length _k_ is _8k+1_ bytes.
+A byte array is encoded to multibase base2 by prefixing its base2 encoding with the character `0`.

-The encoding of the byte array in base2 is obtained by concatenating the base2 representations of each byte in the array, in the order the bytes are in the array.
+A byte array is encoded to base2 by concatenating the base2 representations of each byte in the array, in order.

 The base2 representation of a byte is a byte array of length 8 in big-endian order, where each byte of the array is set to the character `1`, if the corresponding bit in the byte is set, and the character `0` if the corresponding bit is unset.

-The character `0` means the hexadecimal value `0x30` (ASCII character `0`, decimal value 48).

-The character `1` means the hexadecimal value `0x31` (ASCII character `1`, decimal value 49).

-For example, the base2 representation of the ASCII character `Y`, or the hexadecimal value `0x59` is `"01011001"`.
-The corresponding multibase base2 encoding of the character `Y` is `"001011001"`

-The base2 encoding of any byte array must not contain any other bytes apart from the characters `0` and `1`.

-The entire process of encoding the byte array `[0x58, 0x59, 0x60]` is as follows:
+For example, `[0x58, 0x59, 0x60]` can be converted to multibase base2 as
+follows:

 ```
 map each byte to the base2 representation: